shinygiggle/shinygiggle3/_posts/2022-08-23-The-Zero-Program.md

 ----------------------------------------------------------

 **‌‌*‌What are the components of the Year 10 Zero Program?‌***

 There are three main elements of the 2024 Year 10 Zero Program:

 The Zero Program includes the elements of a Year 10 student’s curricular and co-curricular experience throughout the course of their Year 10 year

-Zero at Kew is the year-long subject delivered by the Zero Mentor, who has dual responsibility of acting as your child's first point of contact and Mentor; and, shaping and delivering the Zero at Kew course to meet the needs of the students in their group
+Zero at Kew is the year-long subject delivered by the Zero Mentor, who has dual responsibility of acting as your child's first point of contact and Mentor; and, shaping and delivering the Zero at Kew course to meet the needs of the students in their group.
 The Zero Journey is the three-week experiential learning journey undertaken by all students.
 Students have chosen between the North Queensland Zero Journey and the Victorian Zero Journey.

-*‌‌*‌*‌Who should I communicate with regarding my child during Year 10?‌***
+*‌**Who should I communicate with regarding my child during Year 10?‌***

 Your first point of contact is your child’s Zero Mentor.
 Issues can be escalated to the Lead Zero Mentor, Year 10 Co-ordinator or Head of Senior School should it be deemed necessary.

-*‌‌*‌*‌Will my child remain with their Zero Mentor throughout Year 11 and Year 12?‌***
+*‌**Will my child remain with their Zero Mentor throughout Year 11 and Year 12?‌***

 No. Your child will be assigned a House Mentor for Year 11 and Year 12 although they will remain in the same House for the duration of Year 10 –12.

-*‌‌*‌*‌How many students have chosen to attend the North Queensland Zero Journey?‌***
+***How many students have chosen to attend the North Queensland Zero Journey?‌***
 270. All other students will undertake the Victorian Zero Journey.

-*‌‌*‌*‌Will all subject areas take the same approach to curriculum during the Zero Journey term?‌***
+*‌**Will all subject areas take the same approach to curriculum during the Zero Journey term?‌***

 No. All subjects have designed a course and an approach that best meets the needs of their students, and is reflective of curriculum outcomes.
 Therefore, each subject’s curriculum structure will differ slightly.
 This includes the approach to assessment and examinations.

-*‌‌*‌*‌What are the main approaches to course work and assessment during the Zero Journey term?‌***
+*‌**What are the main approaches to course work and assessment during the Zero Journey term?‌***

 Some subjects have chosen to implement units of work that include flexible elements.
 This means that not all students will engage with all elements of the unit at the same time.